Bengal1/Simple-Transformer/README.md

 $$e_{king} - e_{man} = e_{queen} - e_{woman}$$

 We can interpret it as if we strip the king from his gender then the vector that we get is the status/Royal vector as well as for the queen, meaning a royal direction.<br/>
-It also expected to get from the king vector to the queen vector we will use vector claculation and do:
+It also expected to get from the king vector to the queen vector we will use vector calculus and do:

 $$e_{king} - e_{man} + e_{woman} = e_{queen}$$